 Release Date: Thursday, November 5th 2015

-The other seven windows will be new and will be designed by local cultural groups.
-One will be a Rudolph the Red-Nosed Reindeer themed window designed by the Pittsburgh Cultural Trust.
+The windows will include two iconic Pittsburgh-themed windows donated by Macy’s, including one depicting holiday revelers meeting under the iconic Kaufmann’s clock.
+The other seven windows will be all new and are being designed by Pittsburgh cultural groups including a special Rudolph the Red Nosed Reindeer themed window by the Pittsburgh Cultural Trust.
+Participating groups include: